myhdl/myhdl/doc/source/manual/conversion.rst

 style: cooperating generators, communicating through signals, and with sensitivity specify resume conditions.

-For pure modeling, it doesn't matter how generator are created.
+For pure modeling, it doesn't matter how generators are created.
 However, in convertible code they should be created using one of the MyHDL decorators: :func:`instance`, :func:`always` or :func:`always_comb`.